The (sometimes) Myth of Scientific Objectivity.

-I still have an old textbook on my shelf which I use to remind me how close-minded our world can be at times.
-This is a 2009, 7th edition book called Research Design Explained, for an upper level university research class.
+I keep an old textbook in my library which I use to remind me how close-minded formal study can be.
+This is a 2009, 7th edition book called Research Design Explained, for an upper level university research class I once took.
 The authors are Mark L. Mitchell and Janina M. Jolley.
 They are married.
 Their bio says, “Dr. Mitchell and Dr. Jolley are married to research, teaching, and each other- not necessarily in that order.”
 Okay, fair enough.

 So, here’s the book’s introductory paragraph: